xorinox/chia-utils/machines/README.md

 # Architecture
 There are different approaches for plotting, with different price tags and other properties.
 There is no one and only correct design.
 They all have pros and cons.
+If you choose an architecture with more than one machine (server) involved, sooner or later networking becomes important.
+## Questionaire to Inform Architecture

+## Temporary Storage (scratch)
 * use a lot of SATA/SAS SSD for temp
 * use a lot of SATA/SAS 10k or 15k hard drives for temp
 * use fewer NVME based flash drives for temp
 * use hard drives directly for plotting
+## Final Storage (plots)
 # Parts List
 Components listed below have been used to create various different plotters and farmers.
 ## Adapters (HBA, RAID, U.2 to M.2, M.2 to PCIe)